-The Soul Gem of Martek was yet another mysterious title which went astray since some initial mentions in magazines and adverts.
-This was a title that was to be released back in 1985 by Anirog, and was to be a text adventure – mixed with arcade elements.
+The Soul Gem of Martek was yet another mysterious title that went astray since some initial mentions in various magazines and adverts.
+This was a title that was to be released back in 1985 by Anirog, and was to be a text adventure – mixed with around 6 arcade element parts.

 Thanks to Andrew Nicklin, we found that Zzap 64 had published some rare shots in issue 1, which you can find in the scans section.
-But the game was nowhere to be found – not even on the Amstrad platform, which the game was also advertised for.
-As a result, the game has been missing for over 30 years!
+However, the game itself was nowhere to be found – not even on the Amstrad platform, which the game was also advertised for.
+As a result, the game had been missing for over 30 years.

 At some point, there was a rumour that due to delays with the game, the name was changed before possibly being released.
-But there seems to be no evidence of this at all – though a name change maybe?
-See later.
+But there seems to be no evidence of this at all.
+However, as we later learn – there may have been a name change of sorts on the cards.

-In October 2015 – Lee very kindly sent both copies of the game to GTW to try and preserve, along with a rare catalogue from Anirog which we believe was never published.
-Scans were made, but the main work was carried out on trying to save Soul Gem.
+In October 2015 – Lee very kindly sent both copies of the game to GTW to try and preserve, along with a rare catalogue from Anirog, which we believe was never published.

-The first tape unfortunately was heavily corrupted, but the second tape brought joy – and we managed to save everything that was on the tape.
+The first tape unfortunately was heavily corrupted, but the second tape brought joy – and we managed to save everything.
 However, both sides of the tape (even on the corrupted version) had the same 3 parts copied.
-There was no 6 parts unfortunately.
-Each of the 3 parts comes with an odd arcade part which seems to bear no relevance to the main game, which is a text adventure.
-We originally believed that this meant the parts were incomplete, but the inlay suggests that they were not tied to the adventure at all – and were just there as light relief from the text adventure.
-Therefore, their inclusion is very bizarre indeed!
+There was no 6 parts or files to match the original descriptions.

-Interestingly as well (and as alluded to earlier) – the file names have something very different too.
-All 3 parts are labelled “Slave of Shards” – which may have been the new name that was suggested from rumours.
-Very odd though that it is called this on the Soul Gem mastered tape!
+Interestingly as well – the file names were something very different too.
+All 3 parts were labelled “Slave of Shards” – which may have been a new name the title was going to hold, or a WIP name.
+Very odd that it is called this on the Soul Gem mastered tape.

-But thanks to the kindness and generosity of Lee Heise, we are now able to present most of what existed of Soul Gem.
-We are not fully sure how playable the adventure parts are, but they are separated out for you (thanks to Martin Pugh) to check out properly (the TAP files show the undisturbed and encrypted parts as is).
+Thanks to the kindness and generosity of Lee Heise though, we have been able to present what existed of Soul Gem overall.
 Importantly too, there are various tunes which were composed by David Dunn, and which have not been heard publicly until now.
 So these are worth checking out!

 As soon as we learn more about the game, we’ll add it here – but for now, check remains of a game that has been missing for over 30 years!

-Contributions: Lee Heise, Andrew Nicklin, Martin Pugh, Dave Gammon, Jazzcat
+Contributions: Lee Heise, Andrew Nicklin, Martin Pugh, Dave Gamon, Jazzcat